 Efficacy was based on the complete remission (CR) rate, duration of CR, and proportion of patients with an MRD-negative CR/CR with partial hematological recovery (CR/CRh*) within 2 cycles of treatment with BLINCYTO.
-Table 18 shows the efficacy results from ALCANTARA Study.
+Table 17 shows the efficacy results from ALCANTARA Study.
 Five of the 16 responding (31%) patients underwent allogeneic HSCT in CR/CRh* induced with BLINCYTO.
 There were 10 patients with documented T315I mutation; four achieved CR within 2 cycles of treatment with BLINCYTO.

-Table 18.
-Efficacy Results in Patients ≥ 18 Years of Age With Philadelphia Chromosome-Positive Relapsed or Refractory B-cell Precursor ALL (ALCANTARA Study)
+Table 17.
+Efficacy Results in Patients ≥ 18 Years of Age With Philadelphia Chromosome-positive Relapsed or Refractory B-cell Precursor ALL (ALCANTARA Study)